KIZI/InBeat/doc/tutorial-smarttv.md

 }]
 ```

-The tabular represrntation is following:
+The tabular representation is following:

 accountId | objectId | parentObjectId | sessionId | type_Root | type_Food | type_Electronics | type_Televisions | type_Radios| entity_Television | entity_Onion | entity_Salt | interest
 --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | ---
 INBEAT-TUTORIAL | http://example.com/objects/object1 | | 1427725950907 | **1** | 0 | **1** | 1 | 0 | 1 | 0 | 0 | **1**
 INBEAT-TUTORIAL | http://example.com/objects/object2 | | 1427725950907 | **1** | 1 | 0 | 0 | 0 | 0 | 1 | 1 | **-1**

-Final value of interest is computed and output of taxonomy propagation is provided.
+This export contains the final value of interest as well as the result of  taxonomy propagation.
-For the first object user provided two interaction, both of them increased total interest by +0.5.
+For the first object, the user provided two interaction, both of them increased total interest by +0.5.
 The final value is +1.

 ### Preference learning